 - Final report 31 Dec 2017

-The issues paper covers a range of issues on which the Commission will seek information and feedback, and is intended to assist you in preparing a submission.
+The issues paper covers a range of issues on which the Commission seeks information and feedback, and is intended to assist you in preparing a submission.

 The final report will be handed to the Australian Government by the end of 2017.